Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 7/27 (92)

+- Continued work on Footsteps, decided just to do mobile version.
+Made lots of styling progress and hoping to finish up soon.
+Also did some Codewars!

 ## 7/26 (91)

 - Commented express-todo-list code for 100Devs, great refresher on express; opened back up Footsteps hiking app and got reacquainted with it, updated a link on my portfolio that was no longer working